 Physical Therapy for Pelvic Floor Rehabilitation

-Pelvic Floor Rehabilitation aims to improve the strength and function of the pelvic floor muscles.
-A group of muscles create the pelvic floor by extending from the pubic bone the tail bone.
+Pelvic floor rehabilitation aims to improve the strength and function of the pelvic floor muscles.
+A group of muscles creates the pelvic floor by extending from the pubic bone to the tailbone.
 These muscles help support the bladder and rectum, help control urine and stool, and maintain sexual function.

 - Pelvic Organ Prolapse

 - Post-Prostatectomy Incontinence

 - Pregnancy-related Musculoskeletal Disorders